NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 poynting-flux:, 0.060885, 0.938560, 0.999445
 ```

 The first numerical column is the total reflectance, the second is the total transmittance, and the third is their sum.
-Results from the mode coefficients agree with the Poynting flux values to four decimal places.
+Results from the mode coefficients agree with the Poynting flux values to three decimal places.
 Also, the total reflectance and transmittance sum to unity.
 These results indicate that approximately 6% of the input power is reflected and the remaining 94% is transmitted.